Kurozuka (novel): Novel

 Kurozuka was originally developed as a novel by Baku Yumemakura and it was first published by Shueisha on August 25, 2000.
 Shueisha republished it in bunkoban format on February 20, 2003, and in digital format on November 1, 2013.

 Manga

 The Kurozuka manga was adapted from the original novel by author Baku Yumemakura and was illustrated by Takashi Noguchi.
 Serialized in Shueisha's Oh Super Jump, the series spanned ten volumes.
 The first was released on January 6, 2003 and the last on December 4, 2006.

 Anime

 The anime adaptation of Kurozuka is produced by Madhouse and directed by Tetsurō Araki, with Yoshinobu Fujioka, Tsutomu Shirado and Araki himself handling series composition, Masanori Shino designing the characters and Kiyoshi Yoshida composing the music.
 It began on October 7, 2008, on Animax.
-The opening theme is "Systematic People" by Wagdug Futuristic Unity with Maximum the Ryo of Maximum the Hormone.
+The opening theme is "Systematic People" by Wagdug Futuristic Unity with Maximum the Ryokun of Maximum the Hormone.
 The closing theme is "Hanarebanare (ハナレバナレ)" by Shigi.
 The English dub was produced by Ocean Productions, in Vancouver, British Columbia, Canada, using their own studio actors.